barees63/go-segmentwebhookenrich/README.md

 # go-segmentwebhookenrich

-go-segmentwebhhokenrich is a Google App Engine app used to subscribe to a [Segment.com](https://segment.com/) event webhook coming from a [Lytics](http://www.getlytics.com/) segment enter/exited trigger and enrich contained profile with suggested content and optimal send time, to be used for email or any other kind of interaction.
+go-segmentwebhhokenrich is a Google App Engine app used to subscribe to a [Segment.com](https://segment.com/) event webhook triggered by [Lytics](http://www.getlytics.com/) and enrich contained profile with suggested content and optimal send time, to be used for email or any other kind of interaction.

-In the example code provided, we send a formatted webhook to [SparkPost](https://www.sparkpost.com/) which will deploy an email to the user at their optimal activity time including the suggested content.
-The base code of this app is flexible and can be edited to send the enriched data as a webhook to any url.

 This app assumes you have a Lytics account, with at least one segment.com trigger export running to capture segment entered and exited events.
 To use this app, you should configure a webhooks integration on the segment.com source collecting these triggers.
 The webhook url should be the `[url of this app]/post`.

+In the example code provided, we send a formatted webhook to [SparkPost](https://www.sparkpost.com/) which will deploy an email (see [strater email template](https://github.com/lytics/go-segmentwebhookenrich/blob/initial/example-template.html) for how to use the data in sparkpost) to the user at their optimal activity time including the suggested content.
+The base code of this app is flexible and can be edited to send the enriched data to any url.

 ## Configuration